The Illinois Environmental Barriers Act requires:

 Why is this correct?

-The Illinois Environmental Barriers Act specifically requires accessibility features for persons with disabilities in public buildings and places of accommodation.
-This focus on accessibility rather than environmental sustainability makes it distinct from other regulations.
+The Illinois Environmental Barriers Act requires accessibility features for persons with disabilities in public facilities and places of accommodation.

 Podcast Transcript